 “Based on employment and demographic data this pattern of more jobs than people to fill them may last for a while,” Poindexter said.

 Latest Show News

-PART TWO: This article provides quick recaps of some of the presentations from the Panel & Engineered Lumber International Conference & Expo (PELICE) held March 31 to April 1 at the Omni Hotel at CNN Center in Atlanta, and hosted by Panel World magazine....
+The next Panel & Engineered Lumber International Conference & Expo (PELICE) will be held March 14-15, 2024, again at the Omni Hotel in Atlanta, Georgia.
+PELICE is hosted every other year by Panel World magazine and Georgia Research Institute….

 2022 Sponsors Recently Added